apache/ignite/modules/ducktests/tests/ducktests_remote/docs/commands.md

 4. **Preflight**: the full `doctor` check set, unless `--skip-preflight` or `--dry-run`.
    Any FAIL stops here with exit 2, before anything is created.
 5. **Allocate the run id** — `max-20260727-141233-9f2a` — and derive the run directory,
-   work directory and results root.
+   work directory and results root, and normalise the test paths against the checkout.
 6. **Render `run.sh`** and, with `--dry-run` or `-v`, print it along with `cluster.json` and a redacted `globals.json`. **`--dry-run` returns here.**
 7. **Create** the run and results directories on the runner.